-THT 4950, 4960: Special Studies in Theater (1-3) (1-3) Prerequisite: Permission of instructor
+THT 4950, 4960: Special Studies in Theater (1-3) (1-3)

-THT 4970: Independent Studies in Theater (1-3) Prerequisite: Permission of instructor
+THT 4970: Independent Studies in Theater (1-3)

 THT 4980, 4990: Seminar I-II (3, 3)

 Prerequisite: Senior standing and permission of instructor

 Individualized special topics courses for senior theater majors.
 Projects will be geared to the student's specific interests and will be tied to a departmentally authorized production project in one of the following areas: technical theater and design; acting; directing or management; playwriting; or history.